 Important to note, outboard motor carburetor repair kits are available both from the manufacturer and also from Sierra International, a leading supplier of marine engine and drive parts for nearly 40 years.
 Another good online source for parts is Boats.net and it offers a generous discount prices for parts (outboards, inboards and stern drives).

-Shake the float.
+If the float is cork, not plastic.
+Don't even bother with it.
+It is likely original equipment and prone to dissolving in Ethanol-dosed fuel.
+If the float is plastic, shake it.
 It's hollow and it should be empty.
 If there's fuel inside, it has sprung a leak and extra weight of the gasoline sloshing around inside the float drags the needle down, so the carburetor constantly flows fuel.
 Once again the rich mixture causes problems.
 Sometimes a new float is included in a carburetor rebuild kit.
 Usually the paper or rubber gasket between the float bowl and the carburetor body can be reused.
 But for a paltry few dollars it's not worth risking a leaky fuel bowl.
 Similarly, always replace the paper gasket or O-ring that seals between the carburetor base and the intake manifold.
 If it leaks, errant air flow causes an engine to run lean.
 Poor running and engine damage result.

 Good news: It is no longer necessary to soak a carburetor overnight in a bucket filled with a caustic solution.
 CRC and number of other chemists offer aerosol carburetor cleaner that let you rebuild an outboard carburetor in less than an hour.
 Be sure to wear rubber gloves and eye protection.
-Also, vitally important, don't let the spray soak any of the rubber gaskets (float bowl) or they will swell, growing too large to fit in the bowl gasket groove.
-Hint: have a spare bowl gasket in your spare parts kit.
+Also, vitally important, don't let the spray soak or splash on any of the rubber gaskets (float bowl) or they will swell, growing too large to fit in the bowl gasket groove.
+Hint: It's wise to have a spare bowl gasket in your spare parts kit.

 In most cases purging carburetor passages of sticky gum and resins is as simple as purchasing an aerosol can of the aforementioned carburetor cleaner.
-Depending on where you shop the cost ranges from 3- to 5-dollars.
-Regardless of the brand name, make certain the can you pick up to take home has the little red straw taped to the side.
+Depending on where you shop, the cost ranges from 3- to 5-dollars.
+Regardless of the brand name, make certain the particular can you pick up to take home has the little red straw taped to the side.
+Sometimes they fall off in the store, and trust me, you'll need one.
 The red straw is an absolutely critical component that allows you to direct the spray into a jet and internal carburetor passages.
-I like CRC's Clean-R-Carb.
+Personally, I prefer CRC's Clean-R-Carb.

 Don rubber gloves and eye protection.
 Work in an area with lots of fresh air, but no breeze.
 Insert the notorious little red straw in the carburetor cleaner spray nozzle.
 Hose down the float bowl, the underside of the carburetor body.
 One after the other insert the straw into each one of the passages.
 The cleaner is a solvent that rapidly dissolves gum and varnish.
 The pressurized flow blows dissolved gook right out of the castings.

-Author Timothy Banse has published articles in Popular Mechanics, All Chevy, Pickup Van & 4-Wheel Drive, Mecanica Popular, Motor Boating, Yachting, Mar y Vela and many other magazines and newspapers from around the world.
+Author Timothy Banse, factory trained marine mechanic and former service manager, has published articles in Popular Mechanics, All Chevy, Pickup Van & 4-Wheel Drive, Mecanica Popular, Motor Boating, Yachting, Mar y Vela and many other magazines and newspapers from around the world.
 He writes about cars, trucks and tow vehicles and marine-engine technology.